RobertoMSousa/game7_rest/README.md

 ## DOCKER
-You have a docker compose file tha will lauch the application on port 4000 and the postGress DB on another container on port 5432
+You have a docker compose file tha will launch the application on port 4000 and the postGress DB on another container on port 5432
 You can use this link to access it
 ```
 postgresql://admin:admin@localhost:5432/app_db?schema=public